Strandgaard96/vehicle_collision_webpage/docs/README.md

     frameborder="0">
 </iframe>

 Building upon the crashes in the boroughs, we have plotted the yearly development for each borough, where the success in reducing the number of crashes for i.e. Manhattan over the years can be seen.
-This could be due to a program initialized in 2014 called 'Vision Zero', which was aimed at reducing the amount of injuries related to vehicle accidents.
+This could be due to a program initialized in 2014 called 'Vision Zero', which was aimed at reducing the amount of injuries related to vehicle accidents in New York.
 A link to the program can be found [here](https://www1.nyc.gov/content/visionzero/pages/).
 This program continues to this day, and employs increased traffic control (harder penalties for speeding, failing to yield to pedestrians etc.).
 As such, it wouldn't surprise us if this is the cause of this drop in injuries.

 ### Crash distribution heatmap
-Next, we show a so called heat map, to get a feel for how the number of crashes vary over the months in a year for all the years in which the data has been gather.
-In the plot, month 1 is January and 12 is December.
+Next, we show a so called heat map, to get a feel for how the number of crashes vary over the months in a year for all the years in which the data has been gathered.
+In the plot, month 1 corresponds to January and 12 to December.

 ![Heat map](output.png)

-The thing worth noticing here is the smaller amount of accidents early in the year and the increase in reported accidents from 2015 to 2018 (the increase in dark colors).
+The thing worth noticing here is the smaller amount of accidents in the opening months of the year and the increase in reported accidents from 2015 to 2018 (the increase in dark colors).
 The summer of 2016-2018 saw an increase of around 1500-2000 accidents compared to earlier years.
 It is difficult to predict what the main contributing factors were here.
 Our initial guess was that higher temperatures in this period could contribute to an increase in traffic.
 However,